Symmetry-based computational search for novel binary and ternary 2D materials: Strategy

-This process is summarized in Fig.~\ref{fig:flowchart}.
-The approach followed here does not consider intermetallics of unusual oxidation states as a possible outcome in the search, but besides that, it is fully exhaustive.
-We show in the last section how we can go beyond this limitation efficiently using machine learning.

-After screening, we use the main properties of a given material, such as oxidation states, stoichiometry, and Wyckoff positions to generate the potential compounds.
-With this information, we use the PyxTal utility~\cite{fredericks2021pyxtal} to create a unit cell, the chosen dimensionality, and the number of species.
+After screening, we use the main properties of a given material, such as oxidation states, stoichiometry, and Wyckoff positions to generate the potential compounds. {In this step,} we use the PyxTal utility~\cite{fredericks2021pyxtal} to create a {2D} unit cell {with the given} number of species.
 When WPs have internal degrees of freedom, PyxTal tries to create a unit cell with the provided symmetry constraints.
 First, the cell directions are selected according to the space group.
 Then, the WPs are generated from the symmetry operations, and, if there are internal degrees of freedom, they are set randomly.
 Next, the cell parameters and the volume are determined, assuming that each atom has a radius equal to the covalent bond radius.
 Finally, a density is obtained with the cell volume and atomic masses, which is compared with a minimum density.
-If the cell density is smaller than a minimum density (set to 0.75 in scaled units), the package attempts first to define the atomic positions randomly (setting the number of attempts to 40), and, in case this fails, it tries to change the cell parameters (10 times) and repeat the generation of the atomic position.
-If a cell can not be defined, the structure generation is considered unsuccessful, and a new material is considered.
-A summary of the pipeline followed in this step is represented in figure~\ref{fig:pipeline}.

-Based on the previous discussed steps, we generate systematically two dimensional structures for the space groups shown in Table~\ref{Table1:WP}.
+If the cell density is smaller than a minimum density (set to 0.75 in scaled units), the package attempts first to define the atomic positions randomly (setting the number of attempts to 40), and, in case this fails, it tries to change the cell parameters ({up to} 10 times) and repeat the generation of the atomic position.
+If a cell cannot be defined, the structure generation is considered unsuccessful, and a new material is considered.
+A summary of the pipeline is represented in figure~\ref{fig:pipeline}. {W}e generate {systematically} two dimensional structures for the space groups shown in Table~\ref{Table1:WP}.
 In this table we also include the corresponding Wyckoff positions, the site symmetry and the number of different compounds generated for each space group.